-We partner with EMU’s College of Arts and Sciences, College of Education, and College of Technology, as well as other educational entities, to process program applications for SCECH approval through the State of Michigan.
+We partner with EMU's College of Arts and Sciences, College of Education, and GameAbove College of Engineering and Technology, as well as other educational entities, to process program applications for SCECH approval through the State of Michigan.
 Contact us for a program application.

 To learn more about available SCECH classes through Eastern Michigan University, visit the Michigan Online Educator Certification System (MOECS) website and search for Eastern Michigan University in the SCECH Sponsors search bar.